DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 ## SZSelectionData
 Prepackaged criteria selection data, one per UI display plugin.

-### SZSelectionData.plugin
+### SZSelectionData.modifierName
-**required** String
+**optional** String

-Name of the UI display plugin. (e.g. selector for condition).
+Name of the modifier (e.g. age_at_occurrence, visit_type).

-This plugin name is stored in the application database, so once there are cohorts or data features that use this prepackaged criteria, you can't change the plugin names.
+This name is stored in the application database, so once there are cohorts or data features that use this prepackaged criteria, you can't change the modifier names.

+This property is ignored for the first selection data, which is the primary selection.

 ### SZSelectionData.pluginData
 **required** String